-Criteria Gurugram Panchkula Hansi Pundri Quality of burials and burial grounds, cremations, cremation grounds crematoriums in the city: Good/very good: Category A Average: Category B Poor/very poor: Category C
+Crite eria Gurugram Panchkula Hansi Pundri

+Qua lity of burials and burial

+grou inds, cremations, cremation

+grou inds crematoriums in the city:

+" Good/very good: Category A

+" Average: Category B

+" Poor/very poor: Category C

 Note: Green, yellow and red colors in the table imply that citizens perceive a relatively good, average and poor quality of the service respectively.
-Blue color implies that citizens do not know much about the service.
+Purple color implies that citizens do not know much about the service.
 (This table only intends to provide a broad indication.
 Please refer to detailed charts and tables in the report for precise numeric details.)

-Citizens perceive the quality of burial and cremation infrastructure and services to be average in the larger ULBs - Gurugram and Panchkula, and poor/very poor in the smaller ULB -Pundri.
+" Citizens perceive the quality of burial and cremation infrastructure and services to be average in the larger ULBs - Gurugram and Panchkula, and poor/very poor in the smaller ULB -Pundri.
 Citizens in Hansi do not know much about burial and cremation services in their city and are unable to provide an opinion on their quality (refer Graph 3.29).